The Wolfpack

 Unified Team: To Be Annouced

 Basketball is one of Spokane Wolfpack’s most popular sports!
-The Wolf Den hosts weekly practices from November to March for every spectrum of skills, from individual skill development to a unified (athlete-partner) team.
+The Wolf Den hosts weekly practices from November to March for every level of skills, from individual skill development to a unified (athlete-partner) team.
 The athletes have various opportunities to compete against local and regional teams, hosting rival teams and traveling to Cheney, WA and Pullman, WA.
 At the end of the season, the team loads buses to Wenatchee, WA to experience a weekend of basketball as part of the Washington State Winter Games.

 Track and Field